shenxiyou/MeshDGP/Readme.md

 git clone --recursive https://github.com/meshdgp/MeshDGP.git
 ```

 MeshDGP is a simple C# geometry processing library.
 This mesh processing framework(MeshDGP) is developed by the Team of Hui Zhao.
 All Right is Reserved!
-A lot of students have contributed to MeshDGP.
-They are Luwei Yang, Tong Wu, Fada Li, Nan Dong, Han Meng, Xun Meng, Zihao Li, Haibo Jiang, Anan Zhou, Leyuan Liu.
-Thanks to them

 MeshDGP demonstrates the dozens of keystone mesh processing algorithms. it could be used as a learning or research framework for students ,researchers and engineers